Frequently Asked Questions about GPS

 How can I ensure your cats are healthy?

 All of Golden Paw Society's cats are examined and tested for Feline Immunodeficiency Virus and Feline Leukemia, spayed/neutered, given all of their required shots, and dewormed prior to adoption.
-Adopters receive all the paperwork stating such.
+Adopters receive the paperwork stating such.
 We fully disclose all we know about the health and condition of each cat prior to adoption.

 Are all of your cats and kittens spayed/neutered?